Remarks on symmetric fusion categories of low rank in positive characteristic: Some properties of the Adams operation

-Note that for the case $a=1$, i.e., $\psi_2=\text{Id}$, we showed that $\mathcal C$ should be Tannakian, and thus equivalent to $\Rep_{\textbf{k}}(G)$ for a finite group scheme $G$.
-A classification of finite group schemes $G$ such that $\Rep_{\textbf{k}}(G)$ is semisimple is given by Nagata's theorem \cite[IV, 3.6]{DG}; thus Theorem \ref{tannakian} yields a classification of symmetric fusion categories such that $\psi_2=\text{Id}$.
-Namely, any such category is an equivariantization (see \cite[Section 4]{DGNO}) of a pointed category associated with a $p$-group (see e.g. \cite[8.4]{EGNO}) by the action of a group $H$ of order relatively prime to $p$.
+\begin{theorem} Let $p \ne 2$.
+If $\mathcal C$ is a non-trivial symmetric fusion category then $\psi_2$ is not the identity. \end{theorem} \begin{proof} Let $p>2$.
+Suppose $\psi_2$ is the identity in $\mathcal C$.
+In Remark \ref{remark:psi = id} we showed that $\mathcal C$ is Tannakian, and thus equivalent to $\Rep_{\textbf{k}}(G)$ for a finite group scheme $G$.
+A classification of finite group schemes $G$ such that $\Rep_{\textbf{k}}(G)$ is semisimple is given by Nagata's theorem \cite[IV, 3.6]{DG}; thus Remark \ref{remark:psi = id} yields a classification of symmetric fusion categories such that $\psi_2=\text{Id}$.
+Namely, any such category is an equivariantization (see \cite[Section 4]{DGNO}) of a pointed category such that the group of simples is an abelian $p$-group (see e.g. \cite[8.4]{EGNO}), by the action of a group $H$ of order relatively prime to $p$.

-\begin{theorem} Let $p > 2$.
-If $\mathcal C$ is a non-trivial symmetric fusion category then $\psi_2$ is not the identity. \end{theorem} \begin{proof} Suppose $\psi_2$ is the identity in $\mathcal C$.
-By the discussion above we know that $\mathcal C$ is an equivariantization of a pointed category associated with a $p$-group by a group $H$.
 Suppose $H$ is non-trivial and consider the subcategory $\Rep_{\textbf{k}}(H)$ of $\mathcal C$.

 The Adams operation acts on $\Rep_{\textbf{k}}(H)$ by mapping a character $\chi(g)$ to $\chi(g^2)$ for all $g\in H$.
 Thus if $\psi_2=\text{Id}$ then

 Hence for all $g$ in $H$, $g$ is conjugate to $g^{2}$.
 So if $|H|$ is even, there is an element $h\in H$ of order 2, which is conjugated to $h^2=1$, a contradiction.